kulics/koral/book-en/document.md

 Usually we use the annotation feature in many scenes of reflection and data parsing.

 ## Annotation statement
-We only need to wrap the tagged content with `()`.
+We only need to wrap the tagged content with `<>`.
-If the annotation project has sub-properties, just use the `()` package.
-If you need to specify the specified attribute, you can use the `id = data` assignment as you would a simplified build of the structure.
+If the annotation project has sub-properties, just use the `<>` package.
+If you need to specify the specified attribute, you can use the `identifier = expression` assignment as you would a simplified build of the structure.

 Note that it is valid to use before the identifier.